-108. Because the clear and convincing evidence supports that Respondent failed to keep Ms.

-Robertson reasonably informed about the status of the matter, in that he failed to communicate with her about the status of her divorce proceeding, the HPS correctly found that he violated Rule 1.4(a)(3) of the Rules of Professional Conduct, which provides:
+108. Because Respondent failed to keep Ms. Robertson reasonably informed about the status of the matter, in that he failed to communicate with her about the status of her divorce proceeding, he violated Rule 1.4(a)(3) of the Rules of Professional Conduct, which provides